How to Apply

 If the post you are applying for is exempt from the Rehabilitations of Offenders Act 1974 then all convictions, cautions and bind-overs, including those regarded as ‘spent’, must be declared.

 At interview, or in a separate discussion, we will ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.

 If you are successful at interview, and the post you are applying for is exempt from the Rehabilitations of Offenders Act 1974 then we will require you to obtain a Certificate of Disclosure from the Disclosure and Barring Service (DBS).
 We administer this process.
 If you’re currently employed by Royal Greenwich and have obtained a Disclosure with Royal Greenwich within the last 3 years, it may not be necessary to apply for another Disclosure.

 Having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.
-The DBS has a code of practice, which we fully comply with.
-A copy of this can be found on the gov.uk website www.gov.uk/government/publications/dbs-code-of-practice
+Please refer to the DBS has a code of practice, which we fully comply with.
+If you have a criminal conviction, but are unsure if you need to declare it, please read the Guidance on the Rehabilitation of Offenders Act.

 Frequently asked questions

 Can I submit a CV instead on an application form?

 As we need the same range of information from all candidates we are not able to accept CVs or testimonials in place of an application form.

 Will the recruiting manager be able to see my sensitive data/equal opportunity data?